Scoping the guideline

 Once the scoping exercise is complete a description of the process and the clearly defined scope should be made available to the public either on your organisation’s website or a central website such as the NHMRC Clinical Practice Guidelines in Development Register.
 This will enable policy-makers and other developers to better co-ordinate guideline development activities in Australia.
 Once the guideline has been published, the scope can be described in a brief statement at the beginning of the published guideline, although some organisations (e.g. NICE) publish a more comprehensive scoping report alongside the guideline.

-Guidelines approved by NHMRC must meet all requirements outlined in the
+Guidelines approved by NHMRC must meet all requirements outlined in the Procedures and requirements for meeting the NHMRC standard.
+The following requirements apply to the Scoping the guideline module:

 - A.3 A multidisciplinary group that includes end-users, relevant disciplines and clinical experts is convened to develop the purposes, scope and content of the guideline, and the process and criteria for selecting member are described.